kammitama5/kammitama5.github.io/_posts/2022-04-29-Friday-April-29th.md

 - To be honest, if I could describe this week, I would have to say it would be like escaping to Narnia and coming back.
 It felt like I entered this portal outside of my school where I was in this completely different space but not a lot of people knew what I was up to, as I've discussed that I am a ghost at my institution.
-I read the biography of a mathematician who said that she had been in spaces that expected her to be small, and there is a lot of that expectation here, but
-I cannot be.
+I read the biography of a mathematician who said that she had been in spaces that expected her to be small, and there is a lot of that expectation here (perhaps that is why I really like the first Harry Potter movie so much; in many ways it is about someone who has been taught to be small in one world, while realizing who he really is in another, where he belongs, and that rite of passage), but I cannot be.
 I have never been, so I have to fulfill that need outside in spaces where I can.
 Occasionally, those spaces collide, and it's always a little embarrassing for me, but there isn't really anything I can do about it.
 How did Peter Parker do it?
 So it was like hiding a secret that was certainly not a secret if you knew.
 Something I worked tirelessly towards, returned to bed